New hitches hold up DR Congo crisis deal - Nigeria Today

 He obtained a controversial court ruling in May 2016 stating that he could remain in power until a successor was chosen.

-The deadline for his departure from office unleashed clashes that have left between 56 and 104 people dead, according to divergent tolls.
+The deadline for his departure from office unleashed clashes that, according to UN figures, left at least 40 dead.

+The post New hitches hold up DR Congo crisis deal appeared first on The Independent Uganda:.

 Follow us on twitter @NigeriaTodayNG